-Once we understand whether or not there are clear issues between us and the nurse and midwife, we'll know how lengthy and complex the hearing is likely to be before the case gets to the Fitness to Practise Committee.
+Once we understand whether or not there are clear issues between us and the nurse, midwife and nursing associate, we'll know how lengthy and complex the hearing is likely to be before the case gets to the Fitness to Practise Committee.

-For example, if the nurse or midwife admits some of the allegations, we may not need to hear evidence from so many people which will enable us to keep the time, cost and complexity of fitness to practise, and the impact on the people involved in them, to a minimum.
+For example, if the nurse, midwife or nursing associate admits some of the allegations, we may not need to hear evidence from so many people which will enable us to keep the time, cost and complexity of fitness to practise, and the impact on the people involved in them, to a minimum.